 If you’re having trouble, try practicing the crossover without using your fingers.
 Once you’ve got that down, practice with your fingers until you can do it without issue.
 Apart from this tricky section, the song is quite easy overall and has a nice kick of nostalgia to it.

 Smooth Criminal – Michael Jackson

 It’s impossible to not talk about Michael Jackson’s songs when discussing pop music.
 And it doesn’t get better than his signature song, Smooth Criminal.

-One of the best songs for beginning violinists, Smooth Criminal allows new learners to have fun with changing the tempo and transposing it in different keys.
+One of the best songs for beginning violinists, especially if you’re learning as an adult, Smooth Criminal allows new learners to have fun with changing the tempo and transposing it in different keys.
 It is pretty easy to get the hang of and learn.
 The song is played in the key of A Minor and has a rather fast beat.